liamadoyle/PhD_Study_1/README.md

-# Psychopathy and Exploitation in Economic Games - A Meta-Analysis
+# Psychopathy and Exploitation in Economic Games: <br> A Meta-Analysis

 A meta-analysis examining the relationship between psychopathy and exploitation in various economic games (e.g., the Prisoner's Dilemma Game, the Dictator Game).
 In addition, the relationship between psychopathy and success in the Prisoner's Dilemma Game was examined.